Tekset1977/FullScale/README.md

 I have impleneted codex for AI-led code reviews.
 In order to compile the flight_logger from wsl, one need to make sure arduino-cli is installed, then run the command: arduino-cli compile --fqbn esp32:esp32:esp32 --libraries 'C:\RocketPrjcts\libraries' --build-path 'C:\RocketPrjcts\flight_logger\.arduino-build' 'C:\RocketPrjcts\flight_logger'
 Make sure that your arduino dependancies and libraries are in the correct path.

+changelog since 4/2/2026
+Removed dead magnetometer polling, it had it coming for a long time.
+Also, fixed a buffer bug where it would pop the data before verification of succesfull write, replaced it with peek-write-pop instead, so now if the write files, data point is not lost.
+Also added a remote SD card re-initialisation, in case it fails during the flight.
+The data keeps being written to the buffers while it happens, so nothing is lost.
+A new .csv file is created after rebooting, and all the data is dumped there.
+Never seen SD card failing while in flight in such a manner, but now we have it addressed.